Quicknotes | december 2019

-ALUMNI INVITED TO JOIN SOUTHERN FOR MLK COMMUNITY SERVICE DAY
+ALUMNI INVITED FOR SOUTHERN FOR SERVICE DAY

-On January 20, 2020, more than 1,000 students, faculty, and staff will volunteer with nearly 50 nonprofits throughout Hamilton and Bradley counties as part of Southern’s 27th annual MLK Community Service Day.
-The university welcomes alumni participation in this special event.
+On January 20, 2020, more than 1,000 students, faculty, and staff will volunteer with

 Alumni interested in volunteering with Southern on MLK Community Service Day may select from a list of opportunities online.
 To view the options, users will need their Southern email and password.
 Those who have forgotten that info—or may have attended the university in years predating internet access on campus—may choose “Can’t Log In” or “Create Account” respectively.
 The alumni registration deadline is January 7.